mrezwanh/The_final_project-CMSC_6950-/README.md

    - Compare data points exceeding historical means.

 4. **Prediction**:
-   - Forecast November 2024 mean temperature using weighted averages of prior years (2020–2023).
+   - Forecast maximum, minimum and mean temperature of 2015 using weighted averages of prior years (2020–2024).

 ---